jack-bradshaw/AndroidUtilities/README.md

 }
 ```

-The controller can also be used in production by injecting real objects:
+The same controller can be used in production by passing real objects instead:
 ```java
 public class MyActivity extends AppCompatActivity {
 	@Override